Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 In what cases is curettage used?

-• If the patient has a perforation (violation of the integrity) of the eardrum or persistent hearing loss.
+• If the patient has perforation (violation of the integrity) of the eardrum or persistent hearing loss.

 • When it was not possible to remove the sulfur plug by washing, or it consists of layers of dead cells of the outer layer of the skin (epidermis), tightly glued together.